smittytone/Squinter/README.md

-# Squinter
+# Squinter #

-A macOS GUI application for managing Squirrel programming projects, particularly those targeting the [Electric Imp Platform](https://electricimp.com/docs/).
+Squinter is a macOS GUI application for managing Squirrel programming projects targeting the [Electric Imp Platform](https://devloper.electricimp.com).

+A binary download and much more information is available at the [Squinter web site](https://smittytone.github.io/squinter/index.html).

-## Copyright Notice
+## Copyright Notice ##

-Squinter is copyright 2015-2016 Tony Smith.
+Squinter is copyright 2015-2018 Tony Smith.
-BuildAPIAccess is copyright 2015-2016 Tony Smith.
+BuildAPIAccess is copyright 2015-2018 Tony Smith.
-The Build API is copyright 2015-2016 Electric Imp, Inc.
+The impCentral API is copyright 2015-2018 Electric Imp, Inc.

-## Licence
+## Licence ##

 This project is licensed under the 'BSD 2-clause license'.